alvarengaricardo/multtestlib/readme.md

 Here is a code example illustrating the usage of multtestlib:

     # It is strongly recommended to create a test function to be called by the main() function.
+    # But, multtestlib supports any coding style in Python.

     import multtestlib as mtl

     # Class to be tested
     class Cube: